elisaakj/TTK4145/Exercise 2/resources.md

 // a socket that plugs our program to the network.
 This is the "portal" to the outside world
 // alternate names: conn
 // UDP is sometimes called SOCK_DGRAM.
-You will sometimes also find UDPSocket or UDPConn as separate types recvSock = new Socket(udp)
+You will Exercise 2/udp.gosometimes also find UDPSocket or UDPConn as separate types recvSock = new Socket(udp)

 // bind the address we want to use to the socket